nstroude1/configure-ad/README.md

 <p>
 This is a container that will hold all resources as a group in Microsoft Azure.
-  1. From the Azure homepage hover over the resource group icon and select create.
+  A. From the Azure homepage hover over the resource group icon and select create.
-  2. Name resource group, choose region and click review and create/create
+  B. Name resource group, choose region and click review and create/create
 </p>
 <br />